railsuser2014/openobject-doc-book-en/source/features/auction.rst

 =======

 The auction house profile contains all you need to manage an auction house.
-It allows you to manages objects and seller, bids and buyers, to prepare exhibitions, to generate catalogs.
-It is integrated with the other modules of Open ERP proving automatic invoicing, cost control using timesheets, etc.
+It allows you to manage objects and sellers, bids and buyers, to set-up exhibitions, to generate catalogs.
+It is integrated with the other modules of Open ERP providing automatic invoicing, cost control using timesheets, etc.

 .. raw:: html